credativ/plutono/docs/sources/administration/image_rendering.md

 Minimum free memory recommendation is 16GB on the system doing the rendering.

-Rendering images can require a lot of memory, mainly because Grafana creates browser instances in the background for the actual rendering.
+Rendering images can require a lot of memory, mainly because Plutono creates browser instances in the background for the actual rendering.
 If multiple images are rendered in parallel, then the rendering has a bigger memory footprint.
 One advantage of using the remote rendering service is that the rendering will be done on the remote system, so your local system resources will not be affected by rendering.

 ## Alerting and render limits

 Alert notifications can include images, but rendering many images at the same time can overload the server where the renderer is running.
 For instructions of how to configure this, see [concurrent_render_limit]({{< relref "../administration/configuration/#concurrent_render_limit" >}}).

-## Install Grafana Image Renderer plugin
+## Install Plutono Image Renderer plugin

-The [Grafana image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer) is a plugin that runs on the backend and handles rendering panels and dashboards as PNG images using headless Chrome.
+The [Plutono image renderer plugin](https://grafana.com/grafana/plugins/plutono-image-renderer) is a plugin that runs on the backend and handles rendering panels and dashboards as PNG images using headless Chrome.

-To install the plugin, refer to the [Grafana Image Renderer Installation instructions](https://grafana.com/grafana/plugins/grafana-image-renderer/?tab=installation).
+To install the plugin, refer to the [Plutono Image Renderer Installation instructions](https://grafana.com/grafana/plugins/plutono-image-renderer/?tab=installation).

-## Run in custom Grafana Docker image
+## Run in custom Plutono Docker image

  We recommend setting up another Docker container for rendering and using remote rendering.
 Refer to [Remote rendering service]({{< relref "#remote-rendering-service" >}}) for instructions.

-If you still want to install the plugin in the Grafana Docker image, refer to [Build with Grafana Image Renderer plugin pre-installed]({{< relref "../installation/docker/#build-with-grafana-image-renderer-plugin-pre-installed" >}}).
+If you still want to install the plugin in the Plutono Docker image, refer to [Build with Plutono Image Renderer plugin pre-installed]({{< relref "../installation/docker/#build-with-plutono-image-renderer-plugin-pre-installed" >}}).

 ## Remote rendering service

 > Requires an internet connection.

-The [Grafana Image Renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer) can also be run as a remote HTTP rendering service.
-In this setup, Grafana renders an image by making a HTTP request to the remote rendering service, which in turn renders the image and returns it back in the HTTP response to Grafana.
+The [Plutono Image Renderer plugin](https://grafana.com/grafana/plugins/plutono-image-renderer) can also be run as a remote HTTP rendering service.
+In this setup, Plutono renders an image by making a HTTP request to the remote rendering service, which in turn renders the image and returns it back in the HTTP response to Plutono.

 You can run the remote HTTP rendering service using Docker or as a standalone Node.js application.

 ### Run in Docker

-The following example shows how to run Grafana and the remote HTTP rendering service in two separate Docker containers using Docker Compose.
+The following example shows how to run Plutono and the remote HTTP rendering service in two separate Docker containers using Docker Compose.

 Create a `docker-compose.yml` with the following content: